RasaHQ/rasa/docs/scheduling.rst

             return "action_booking_reminder"

         def run(self, dispatcher, tracker, domain):
-            dispatcher.utter_message("You have an unconfirmed booking at Papi's pizza, would you like to confirm it?") return []
+            dispatcher.utter_message("You have an unconfirmed booking "
+                                     "at Papi's pizza, want to confirm it?") return []

 By default, reminders will be cancelled if the user sends *any* message to the bot before the scheduled reminder time.